-Another way to look at empowerment is whether women are involved in the enterprise of constructing, maintaining and managing toilets.
-In the two sites visited there were no women in construction groups.
-In fact, the officials from Mahalir Thittam (a government scheme for empowerment of women) and the NGO Gramalaya met with in Trichy reported training rural women to be masons, however less than 25 per cent stayed in that profession.
-While these women masons could not be met, there is evidence from other states of women masons' groups constructing and repairing toilets (Das, 2018).
-There is also no quota or special incentive in NNP/PNP TPs (Coimbatore) or TCC for issuing contracts for toilet repair and construction to women's groups - be it women in construction or groups formed by NGOs like the WAVE Federation by Gramalaya.
+per cent stayed in that profession.
+While these women masons could not be met, there is evidence from other States of women masons' groups constructing and repairing toilets (Das, 2018).
+There is also no quota or special incentive in NNP/PNP TPs (Coimbatore) or TCC for issuing contracts for toilet repair and construction to women's groups - be it women in construction or groups formed by NGOs such as the WAVE Federation by Gramalaya.
 The minimum amount required to bid for government contracts is also high, which precludes small groups from applying.
 Opportunities like women's groups starting sanitary marts along with other products along the sanitation chain are yet to be explored in the two sites.

 Issues in handling baby and adult diapers - and disposal of fecal matter from diapers into toilet - is another concern.
 GoTN itself provides diapers to post-natal women.
 The government's "Amma10 Baby Care Kit" introduced in 2014 mentions provision of napkins for babies (John, 2018).
 While the implementation has been a matter of debate, it is not clear whether the baby napkins or diapers are provided, and if it is the former, how they are disposed of.
-With regard to toddlers, women and men who were met in the two sites said they used a home potty for fecal collection and fecal matter was emptied in the CT.
+With regard to toddlers, women and men who were interviewed in the two sites said they used a home potty for fecal collection, and fecal matter was emptied in the CT.
 However, a study being carried out in Coimbatore TPs by the TNUSSP shows that this is not always the case.
 Further, on the issue of adult diapers, there is little evidence on how these, including the fecal matter, are disposed of.
 Issues of menstrual hygiene management are discussed in Box 3.1.

+3.1.8.
 Community Accountability Structures